 The Board encourages the growth of the Foundation endowment assets through a spending policy that will provide a predictable stream of income to the Foundation and to the appropriate restricted projects, while permitting reinvestment of any earnings above the approved spending rate.
 The initial payout is up to four percent of the 12 quarter trailing average fund balance as of June 30th of each year.
-In any year that the fair market value of an endowment is less than its historical cost at June 30, the Foundation will use an income only approach to the spending rate.
+In any year that the June 30 fair market value of an endowment is less than its fair value at the time of original contribution, the Foundation will use an income only approach to the spending rate.